WasatchCloudBase/CustomAirspace/README.md

 The script has variables to specify the source, archive, and destination file locations.
 These will need to be changed for your file location.

+# Creating a source file for thermal hot spots
 To extract thermal hot spots from https://thermal.kk7.ch:
  - Pan/zoom until the area you want to extract is visible on the screen
  - Change settings (upper right corner) to disable thermals and show hotspots (not necessary, but helpful to see what will be extracted)